yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 because he is waiting for a date tonight?
 How much of a success was your project to him?

+{% quote A project is either dead or alive, that's it %}

 So, a project is never a "success" or a "failure."
 A project is either dead or alive, that's it.
 Success is a subjective category and can only be measured per stakeholder.
 And even a small project has many stakeholders.